 - The original designer of the game created an official game mod, Sonic 3D Blast: Director's Cut, which adds a better camera, smoother controls, a user-friendly interface, easier enemies, Super Sonic and tons more.

-- Green Hill Zone: Green Grove Zone.
+- Green Hill Zone: Green Grove Zone, the first stage, takes place in a grassland.

 - Harmless Freezing: Whereas previous games averted this, this game plays it straight in Diamond Dust Zone.
 You're even required to be frozen to advance through an automated section.